 - Extending service to an unserved or undeveloped area - Upsizing existing infrastructure capacity to accommodate connection of currently unserved or undeveloped areas. - 2.
-Asset Management To promote the development and implementation of an asset management plan to ensure the long-term operation and maintenance of infrastructure constructed using PENNVEST funds, PENNVEST will pay up to \$25,000 for the development of an asset management plan as part of any drinking water system project. - 3.
-Project Ranking Criteria Attachment 1, Drinking Water Project Ranking Framework has been revised to promote the implementation of sustainability principles.
+Asset Management To promote the development and implementation of an asset management plan to ensure the long-term operation and maintenance of infrastructure constructed using PENNVEST funds, PENNVEST will pay up to \$25,000 for the development of an asset management plan as part of any drinking water system project.

-1 Note that individual wells are not DWSRF or CWSRF eligible but that should not impact the selection of whatever is the most cost-effective solution for a community.
+&lt;sup>1 Note that individual wells are not DWSRF or CWSRF eligible but that should not impact the selection of whatever is the most cost-effective solution for a community.